Glycian/pyproject-analyzer/README.md

  ```

 ## Future Development
-Detailed Project Structure Overview: Provide a full directory and file structure overview.
+- **Detailed Project Structure Overview: Provide a full directory and file structure overview.
-Dependency Analysis: List all dependencies and their versions used in the project.
+- **Dependency Analysis: List all dependencies and their versions used in the project.
-Code Metrics: Calculate and display various code metrics such as lines of code, number of functions, and classes.
+- **Code Metrics: Calculate and display various code metrics such as lines of code, number of functions, and classes.
-Contextual Information: Extract docstrings, comments, and other contextual information to give a better understanding of the project's components.
+- **Contextual Information: Extract docstrings, comments, and other contextual information to give a better understanding of the project's components.
-Visualization: Add graphical representations of the project structure and dependencies.
+- **Visualization: Add graphical representations of the project structure and dependencies.
-Integration: Allow integration with popular IDEs for real-time analysis.
+- **Integration: Allow integration with popular IDEs for real-time analysis.
-Extended Language Support: Expand support to include other programming languages.
+- **Extended Language Support: Expand support to include other programming languages.
-Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request or open an issue.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Changelog
-[1.0.0] - 2024-07-22
+- **[1.0.0] - 2024-07-22
-Initial release with basic functionality:
+- **Initial release with basic functionality:
-Extract ZIP files.
+- **Extract ZIP files.
-Analyze Python files to gather module, class, and function information.
+- **Analyze Python files to gather module, class, and function information.
-Write analysis results to code_summary.txt.
+- **Write analysis results to code_summary.txt.

 ## TODO
- Detailed Project Structure Overview
+ - **Detailed Project Structure Overview
- Dependency Analysis
+ - **Dependency Analysis
- Code Metrics Calculation
+ - **Code Metrics Calculation
- Contextual Information Extraction
+- ** Contextual Information Extraction
- Visualization of Project Structure and Dependencies
+ - **Visualization of Project Structure and Dependencies
- IDE Integration
+ - **IDE Integration
- Extended Language Support
+- ** Extended Language Support